jackoberdorfer/jackoberdorfer/README.md

 - 😄 Pronouns: he/him
 - 📫 Email: jackoberdorfer14@gmail.com
 - 🌱 I’m currently pursuing a MS in Applied Data Analytics at Boston University.
 I'm also a recent UC Berkeley graduate with a BA in Cognitive Science and a minor in Data Science.
-- 👀 I’m interested in pursuing a career in business analytics.
+- 👀 I’m interested in pursuing a career in data analytics or data science.
 - ⚡ Fun fact: I enjoy running, the NBA, and playing the ukulele!

 <!---